|A | EE|

 His discography now boasts 9 CDs, all of which impressively document his versatility and talent on the instrument and are impressive for their interesting choice of works comprising both standard repertoire and rarely heard works.
 His recording with the Danish String Quartet compares the clarinet quintets of Robert Fuchs and Johannes Brahms.

-In January 2017 his most extensive CD project so far will be released at the renowned Label EDEL / BERLIN CLASSICS.
-The complete works for clarinet composed by Weber, recorded with the Stuttgart Radio Symphony Orchestra under conductor Antonio Mendez, the casalQuartet and Manz’s long-‐time piano partner Martin Klett.
+In February 2017 his most extensive CD project so far has been released at the renowned Label EDEL / BERLIN CLASSICS.
+The complete works for clarinet composed by Weber, recorded with the Stuttgart Radio Symphony Orchestra under conductor Antonio Mendez, the casalQuartet and Manz’s long-time piano partner Martin Klett.